juicedata/juicefs/docs/en/administration/fault_diagnosis_and_analysis.md

 ### Hadoop Java SDK

-The JuiceFS client logs will be mixed into the logs of process which uses JuiceFS Hadoop Java SDK, e.g. Spark executor.
-You need to use keywords, e.g. `juicefs` which is case-insensitive, to filter out the logs you want.
+The JuiceFS client logs will be mixed into the logs of processes using JuiceFS Hadoop Java SDK, e.g. Spark executor.
+Thus, you need to use keywords, e.g. `juicefs` (case-insensitive), to filter out the logs you do not want.

 ## Access log

 Each JuiceFS client has an access log that records all operations on the file system in detail, such as operation type, user ID, group ID, file inodes and time cost.
-Access logs can be used for various purposes such as performance analysis, auditing, troubleshooting.
+Access logs can be used for various purposes such as performance analysis, auditing, and troubleshooting.

 ### Access log format